Well, before you think I’m a pro at offering advice on how much to edit, let me make a quick confession.

 So editing is primarily improving something to make it better than its current state.
 Sounds simple enough, but what makes it a struggle?

 As a writer, we want to deliver our absolute best work.
 And sometimes, aiming for perfection puts us on a cat-and-mouse chase.

 The more we write, the more we edit, and it’s hard to figure out when a piece we’re working on is good enough to mark as complete.

 You see, we think we can make it better than what it is if only we have an hour or two more to perfect it.
 And it is this tendency to seek perfection that prolongs the doneness of a writing job.

 When we jump to writing without a plan, we automatically prolong the editing process.

-With no notes to guide you, it’s easy to have your thoughts all over the place which means, more time spent on rewriting, adding new points, organising and correcting the flow of the content later on.
+With no notes to guide you, it’s easy to have your thoughts all over the place which means, more time spent on rewriting, adding new points, organising, and correcting the flow of the content later.

 UNDER EDITING IS A THING TOO

 Just as over-editing can slow down your progress, under-editing your work can jeopardise the quality of your work and isn’t good either.